bytecodealliance/wasmtime/cranelift/docs/ir.md

 dominated by the definition.

 Cranelift does not have phi instructions but uses [BB parameter]s instead.
-An BB can be defined with a list of typed parameters.
+A BB can be defined with a list of typed parameters.
 Whenever control is transferred to the BB, argument values for the parameters must be provided.
 When entering a function, the incoming function parameters are passed as arguments to the entry BB's parameters.